HeuristNetwork/heurist/admin/setup/dbcreate/_README.md

 ## Subfolders

-- `icons/`: Contains icons potentially used during database creation or for default record types.
+- `icons/`: Contains icons and thumbnails for standatd set of record types and actions.
-- `smarty-templates/`: This directory contains Smarty template files (.gpl, .tpl) used for generating reports, including basic examples and specific formats like Harvard Bibliography.
+- `smarty-templates/`: This directory contains sample Smarty template files (.gpl, .tpl) used for generating reports, including basic examples and specific formats like Harvard Bibliography.

 ## Key files